I think you’ll agree with me that writing persuasive essays can sometimes be difficult, as you have to effectively convince your audience and readers!

 Second, it is also important to consider your audience’s or reader’s knowledge of the topic.

-Third, while you are formulating your main idea, consider the arguments that may arise against your topic and answer them in your essay.
+Third, while you are formulating your main idea, consider the arguments that may arise against your topic and answer them in your persuasive essay.
 It is also highly helpful if you gather evidence to counter-argue any opposing arguments against your topic.

 Step 2: Determine your essay’s main idea